 Suffolk County Department of Health Services will provide the required 1:1 for this grant application totaling \$428,000 as detailed in the previous table.
-Suffolk County's allotments to fund water quality monitoring, protection and restoration through the County's General Budget and County's Capital Budget are approved to be allocated as the required 1:1 local match for Suffolk County's USEPA National Estuary Program Peconic Estuary Partnership Support grant.
+Suffolk County's expenditures to fund water quality monitoring and water quality protection and restoration through the Suffolk County General Budget and Suffolk County Capital Budget funding are approved to be allocated as the required 1:1 local match for Suffolk County's USEPA National Estuary Program Peconic Estuary Partnership Support grant.